panyam/pcachapter/CHAPTER.md

 **Monitoring Integration**: Sensor optimization results integrate with existing facility management dashboards
 **Compliance Integration**: Complete audit trails support regulatory compliance and internal auditing requirements

-Maya's reflection: *"The transition from API testing to file processing was the key to making SensorScope operationally viable.
+Sita's reflection: *"The transition from API testing to file processing was the key to making SensorScope operationally viable.
 Now I can process our entire network of locations systematically rather than manually analyzing individual coffee shops.
 The file-based approach also gives us the audit trail and scalability needed for corporate approval of optimization recommendations."*

 ## Production Considerations

-As Maya's SensorScope system evolved from prototype to production across 47 coffee shop locations, she encountered the typical challenges of running serverless analytics at enterprise scale.
+As Sita's SensorScope system evolved from prototype to production across 47 coffee shop locations, she encountered the typical challenges of running serverless analytics at enterprise scale.
 The mathematical correctness of PCA implementation became just one concern among many operational requirements that determined system reliability and business acceptance.
 These production patterns apply universally across cloud providers, though we'll demonstrate with GCP services alongside AWS and Azure equivalents.

 ### Security Architecture: Protecting Sensor Data

 The coffee chain's sensor data contained surprisingly sensitive operational intelligence.
 Temperature and humidity patterns could reveal equipment efficiency issues, customer flow data exposed peak business hours, and aggregate sensor patterns might indicate competitive advantages worth protecting.
-Maya needed a security architecture that protected this data without creating operational friction.
+Sita needed a security architecture that protected this data without creating operational friction.

 **Authentication and Authorization Patterns**

 ![Authentication Architecture](images/authentication-architecture.svg)

-Maya implemented layered security following the principle of defense in depth [10,11]:
+Sita implemented layered security following the principle of defense in depth [10,11]:

 **Layer 1: Network-Level Protection**
 - Cloud Function deployment in private VPC with restricted ingress
-- IP allowlisting for coffee shop locations and Maya's analytics workstation
+- IP allowlisting for coffee shop locations and Sita's analytics workstation
 - TLS 1.3 encryption for all data in transit with certificate pinning

 **Cloud Services for Network Security:**